Qumulo/QumuloCustomConnector/workshop/qcc-workshop-deploy.md

     </a>
 </div>

-- Follow the instructions in Microsoft's *Get started with Azure Native Qumulo Scalable File Service* article [Get started with Azure Native Qumulo Scalable File Service](https://learn.microsoft.com/en-us/azure/partner-solutions/qumulo/qumulo-create).
+- Follow the instructions in Microsoft's [Get started with Azure Native Qumulo Scalable File Service](https://learn.microsoft.com/en-us/azure/partner-solutions/qumulo/qumulo-create) article.

 #### Option B: Using the Az.Qumulo PowerShell Module

->The following PowerShell commands install the necessary module, connect to Azure, create the resource group if it doesn't exist, and then create the ANQ cluster with the specified parameters.

-- Be sure to set the variables below to match your environmental:
+>The following PowerShell commands perform the following:
+1. Install the required PowerShell module.
+2. Connects to the Azure Account (`Connect-AzAccount`).
+3. Creates a resource group if one doesn't already exist.
+4. Define and create an ANQ cluster.

+##### Variables to configure:

 | Variable              | Description                                           | Example                             |
 |-----------------------|-------------------------------------------------------|-------------------------------------|